ashawkey/torch-ngp/readme.md

 python main_nerf.py data/nerf_synthetic/lego --workspace trial_nerf -O --mode blender --bound 1.0 --scale 0.8 --dt_gamma 0
 python main_nerf.py data/nerf_synthetic/lego --workspace trial_nerf -O --mode blender --bound 1.0 --scale 0.8 --dt_gamma 0 --gui

+# for the LLFF dataset, you should first convert it to nerf-compatible format:
+python llff2nerf.py data/nerf_llff_data/fern # by default it use full-resolution images, and write `transforms.json` to the folder python llff2nerf.py data/nerf_llff_data/fern --images images_4 --downscale 4 # if you prefer to use the low-resolution images
+# then you can train as a colmap dataset (you'll need to tune the scale & bound if necessary):
+python main_nerf.py data/nerf_llff_data/fern --workspace trial_nerf -O
+python main_nerf.py data/nerf_llff_data/fern --workspace trial_nerf -O --gui

 # for custom dataset, you should:
 # 1. take a video / many photos from different views
 # 2. put the video under a path like ./data/custom/video.mp4 or the images under ./data/custom/images/*.jpg.